xmos/xcore_iot/documents/ai_tools/ai_tools_user_guide.rst

 Optimizing Your Model
 *********************

-Be sure you have installed the XMOS AI Toolchain extensions.
+Be sure you have installed the XMOS AI Tools.
 If you setup a virtual environment as suggested in the :ref:`Getting Started <ai_tools-setup-virtual-environment-label>` guide, remember to :ref:`activate <ai_tools-activate-virtual-environment-label>` it before proceeding.

 We've provided two paths for you to optimize your model for xcore.ai.